wjdwndud0114/REinca/README.md

 ## Encrypted strings

-The encrypted strings are handled by the classes ib and n located in com/inca/security.
+The encrypted strings are handled by several classes such as ib and n located in com/inca/security.
 You can see this when reading through the smali code,
 ```
 const-string v7, "\u0007.\u0017.\u0000?\u001c\"\r=\u0002\'\n/\u001c\'\n)\u00004\u0010$"